-Ordinary maintenance and repairs means work done to prevent deterioration, decay, or damage or to repair deterioration, decay or damages to a minor portion of an architectural feature or component of a designated landmark on a ${7}$ landmark site, or a building or structure within a designated historic district, or any part thereof, by restoring the architectural feature or component of the landmark site, building or structure as nearly as practicable to its condition prior to such deterioration, decay or damage using the same materials.
-Ordinary maintenance and repair does not include chemical or physical treatments, such as sandblasting, that may cause damage to historic materials.
+Ordinary maintenance means work done to repair deterioration, decay or damage to a minor portion of an architectural feature or component of a designated landmark on a landmark site, or a building or structure within a designated historic district, or any part thereof, by restoring the architectural feature or component of the landmark site, building or structure as nearly as practicable to its condition prior to such deterioration, decay or damage using the same materials.
+Ordinary maintenance r does not include chemical or physical treatments, such as sandblasting, that may cause damage to historic materials.